KeckObservatory/KPFTranslator/docs/observingprocedures.md

 ### Run Start of Night

+KPF needs to be configured properly at the start of the night.
+There is a procedure which should be run **only after the Observing Assistant (OA) has selected KPF as the instrument** and **after automated afternoon calibrations are complete.**  The selected instrument ("INST") can be seen in the lower left corner of the [FACSUM window](figures/FACSUM.png).

+It is important that this not be run while other instruments are observing.
 To configure KPF for observing, run `KPF Control Menu --> Run Start of Night Script` from the background menu (or `kpfStartOfNight` from the command line on any KPF machine).
-This will
+This will:

 - Disable automated calibrations
 - Configure the FIU to the observing mode
 - Open the science and sky source select shutters
 - Configure the AO Bench.
 Including positioning the PCU stage and opening the AO hatch.
 - Configure DCS for KPF by setting dcs.ROTDEST=0 and dcs.ROTMODE=stationary
-- Confgure the tip tilt loop gain to its default setting
+- Configure the tip tilt loop gain to its default setting
 - Set data output directory
 - Set observers from telescope schedule

 ### Slew to the Vicinity of Your First Target